owebeeone/ardoinus/README.md

 **ardOino - an Embedded Programming Module API for C++**

+This software is licensed under the MIT License, see the LICENSE.txt file for more detail.

 ArdOino is an embedded application framework allowing composition of re-usable modules targetted for embedded microcontroller applications.